careless-coder95/EdithHelpBot/README.md

 ```
 ╔══════════════════════════════╗
-║   Made with ❤️ by Mr. Stark  ║
+║  Made with ❤️ by Mister Stark.    ║
 ╚══════════════════════════════╝
 ```